 Should an immediate emergency arise with a student, BPCC faculty and staff should contact the College’s Campus Security.
 To report a student in distress, BPCC faculty and staff should contact the Office of Student Services.
 The Mental Health Coordinator or other licensed professional on the Crisis Intervention Team will be contacted and will evaluate the student for life-threatening or potentially life-threatening situation(s).
 Exceptions to confidentiality are guided by Louisiana state law, ethical standards, and professional practices.
 Students are informed about exceptions to confidentiality prior to the beginning of the evaluation and referral process.

 The Crisis Intervention Team is made up of professional faculty and staff from various areas of the college.
-The following are represented areas on the team: Student Services, Security, Physical Plant, Risk Management, Human Resources, Disability Services, Workforce Development, and Behavioral and Social Sciences.
+The following are represented areas on the team: Student Services, Security, Physical Plant, Risk Management, Human Resources, Disability Services, Workforce Development, and Behavioral-Social Sciences and College Transition Programs.
 This team is led by the Mental Health Coordinator.
 This position reports directly to the Vice Chancellor of Student Services.
 The Office of Student Services has made available the Referrals for Students—Resource Card/Sticker for faculty and staff to call regarding distressed students.
 Information on the Resource Card/Sticker and the complete Crisis Intervention Team members and contacts are listed on the College’s website under the Student Services.

 Procedures during regular office hours